tconbeer/harlequin-web/src/docs/keymaps/config.md

     </figure>
 </div>

 After editing bindings, press <Key>ctrl+q</Key> to quit the Keys App.
 You will be prompted for a config file location and a keymap name.
 Remember this name -- you will need it in the next step, when configuring Harlequin to use your keymap.
-If you select `Save + Quit`, Harlequin will write the full keymap to the location you specify.
+If you select "Save + Quit," Harlequin will write the full keymap to the location you specify.